 Construction workers who have been injured in fall-related accidents may be eligible to receive workers’ compensation benefits, which covers medical expenses and a portion of lost wages.
 In addition, workers may also be able to file a third-party claim against a negligent (careless) party other than the employer or co-employees for significant monetary damages and have two sources of compensation available for their losses.
 Examples of third parties include, but are not limited to, general contractors, construction companies, sub-contractors, building owners, managing agents etc.

 If you have suffered injuries in a construction-related accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options, and also fight hard to recover just compensation for you.

 Our law firm recovered $3,375,576 for a construction worker (an undocumented immigrant) who was injured on the job – one of the highest construction case settlements in New York that year.
 Our law firm also recovered $3,000,000 for a man who fell and suffered two broken legs when he walked into an open elevator shaft.
 Also, one of our clients obtained a verdict for $43,940,000 and another of our clients got a verdict for $23,500,000, both in medical malpractice cases.

 Please contact us TOLL FREE 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 WE CAN EVEN COME TO YOU.
 There is no attorneys’ fee unless we recover money for you.
-We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
-If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.
+We can also help with personal injury and medical malpractice cases in New York, New Jersey, Connecticut, Pennsylvania, or Florida.
+If you have been injured in any of the 50 U.S. states, please call us and we will try to help you with your case.